 amy kahng

-Amy Kahng is a PhD candidate in Art History and Criticism at Stony Brook University, a 2024-25 Tyson Scholar at the Crystal Bridges American Art Museum, and beginning fall 2025, will be a Florence Levy Kay Postdoctoral Fellow in Asian American and Asian Diasporas Art History at Brandeis University.
-Her dissertation project examines twentieth century Asian American artists and their relationship to land, colonial vision, and conditional racialization.
-Other research interests include global contemporary art, modern and contemporary art in Korea, and transnational feminist art practices.
-Amy was a 2022-23 Patricia and Phillip Frost Predoctoral Fellow at the Smithsonian American Art Museum, a 2024 Davidson Family Fellow at the Amon Carter Museum of American Art, and her research has been supported by the Graduate Council Fellowship (Stony Brook) and the Center for Korean Studies (Stony Brook).
-Her next project will be on “Asian Cowboys” in US art and visual culture, from the nineteenth century to the present.
+Amy Kahng is the Florence Levy Kay Postdoctoral Fellow in Asian American and Asian Diasporas Art History at Brandeis University, a position supported by the Department of Fine Arts, the Rose Art Museum, and the Asian American and Pacific Islander Studies program.
+Her current research project examines twentieth century Asian American artists and their relationship to land, colonial vision, and conditional racialization.
+Other research interests include global contemporary art, modern and contemporary art in Korea, and transnational queer and feminist art practices.
+Amy received her PhD in Art History and Criticism at Stony Brook University in 2025, and her research has been supported by fellowships at the Smithsonian American Art Museum, the Tyson Scholars Program at the Crystal Bridges Museum of American Art, the Amon Carter Museum of American Art, and the Center for Korean Studies at Stony Brook University.
+Her next project interrogates historical and artistic representations of “Asian Cowboys” in U.S. art and visual culture from the nineteenth century to the present.